 In this case, the pitch of the last horizontal segment in the phrase, which seems to be the lowest scale degree, comes out as “C3-18c” (18 cents below C3), so we write that in as our reference pitch.
 The pitches of the other scale degrees are measured in the same way, and their intervals above the reference pitch are calculated in cents.

-Our complete “score” of this phrase reveals something of the reasons why Quranic recitation is said to be organized like music even though it’s not categorized as “music” in the Islamic tradition.
-The intervals between each scale degree and the reference pitch, rounded to the nearest quarter of a semitone, would be 150, 300, 500, and 700—the same as the first four intervals in the scale of our earlier Middle Eastern example (see Scales and melody), which was purely instrumental and would be categorized as “music” by Muslims.
+Our complete “score” of this phrase reveals something of the reasons why Quranic recitation is said to be organised like music even though it’s not categorised as “music” in the Islamic tradition.
+The intervals between each scale degree and the reference pitch, rounded to the nearest quarter of a semitone, would be 150, 300, 500, and 700 - the same as the first four intervals in the scale of our earlier Middle Eastern example (see Scales and melody), which was purely instrumental and would be categorised as “music” by Muslims.
 In other words, Quranic recitation resembles the “music” of its own culture in a quite specific way: by sharing some of the same scales.